 Rookery soils of both Pygoscelis penguins harboured the richest bacterial communities, followed by guano, cloacal swabs and stomach regurgitates.
 This is also in accordance with the termite study reported by Makonde et al. (2015), where termite-associated soils had higher bacterial diversity than termite guts.
 Rookery soil bacterial phyla composition in this study was similar to previously described rookery soils on Signy Island (Chong et al. 2009) and other locations in Antarctica (Kim et al. 2012; Bottos et al. 2014; Rampelotto et al. 2014), with the predominant community members being Actinobacteria, Aquificae, Bacteroidetes, Firmicutes, Fusobacteria, Gemmatimonadetes, Planctomycetes, Proteobacteria, Spirochaetes, Tenericutes and Verrucomicrobia.
-Although 78% of the assigned bacterial phyla that were present in stomach regurgitates, cloacal swabs and/or guano were also present in rookery soils, the bacterial OTU composition of rookery soils was clearly different from stomach regurgitates, cloacal swabs and guano (Jaccard index ranged between 10% and 36%).
+Although 78% of the assigned bacterial phyla in total that were present in stomach regurgitates, cloacal swabs and/or guano were also present in rookery soils, the bacterial OTU composition of rookery soils was clearly different from stomach regurgitates, cloacal swabs and guano (Jaccard similarities ranged between 10 and 36%).
 The dominant and the co-occurring community assemblages of rookery soils were either significantly negatively correlated or not correlated with the three other sample types.
-Together, these data suggest that there is very low establishment probability of microbes from penguin internal gut and/or deposited guano into the surrounding terrestrial microbial ecosystem.
+Together, these data suggest that there is very low establishment probability of microbes from penguin internal gut and/or deposited guano into the surrounding terrestrial microbial ecosystem, where these microbes might possibly be constrained by the differences in physicochemical properties and nutrient availabilities between the two distinct environments.

 Amongst the co-occurring bacterial community members between rookery soils and of stomach regurgitates, cloacal swabs, and/or deposited guano, about 12% belonged to previously identified groups of Antarctic marine origins (MacCormack and Fraile 1990; Zdanowski and Donachie 1993; Bowman et al. 1997; Staley and Gosink 1999; Purdy et al. 2003; Dickinson et al. 2016).
 These included OTUs closely related to the genera Aeromonas, Arthrobacter, Brachybacterium, Corynebacterium, Cytophaga, Desulfobacterium, Desulfobulbus, Leeuwenhoekiella, Marinobacter, Oceanimonas, Octadecabacter, Planococcus, Polaribacter, Psychrobacter, Psychroflexus, Sphingobacterium, Sphingomonas and Xanthomonas.
 OTUs annotated to Antarctic fish and krill-associated bacteria (Kelly et al. 1978; MacCormack and Fraile 1990; Ward et al. 2009) accounted for 5% of diversity overall, included the genera Acinetobacter, Bacillus, Flavobacterium, Micrococcus, Mycoplasma, Nocardioides, Pseudomonas and Staphylococcus.
 Approximately 9% of the OTUs were assigned to bird/penguin host-associated bacteria (Soucek and Mushin 1970; Barbosa and Palacios 2009; Dewar et al. 2013; Trawińska et al. 2016), belonging to the genera Campylobacter, Clostridium, Edwardsiella, Enterococcus, Erysipelothrix, Eubacterium, Helicobacter, Lactobacillus, Plesiomonas, Sporosarcina, Streptobacillus, Streptococcus and Veillonella.
 These findings indicate that, besides penguin host-associated bacteria, the establishment of transferred prey-associated and marine bacteria from penguins to the surrounding soils during regurgitation and defecation does occur, even though the establishment probability is low.
 As a majority of these bacterial groups have been reported to degrade and/or produce organic (Bowman et al. 1997; Wong et al. 2000; Mancuso Nichols et al. 2005; Andreína Pacheco et al. 2008, Yau et al. 2013) and/or inorganic (Kelly et al. 1978; Zdanowski and Donachie 1993; Bowman et al. 1997; Purdy et al. 2003; Yau et al. 2013) matter, thus they may potentially play a role in nutrient cycles and transfer processes (Schime and Schaeffer 2012; Cavicchioli 2015) between Antarctic marine and terrestrial environments.